seajon16/peoples-pack/README.md

 To update your pack, you can simply delete the contents of your `mods` folder, then unzip the new version into your `mods` folder, or you can download the individual mods below.
 In addition, if you were experiencing a crash when booting the game, you'll also need to re-follow all the installation instructions, since you'll need to download a specific version of Forge to fix the crash.

+**NOTE:** FTB Chunks adds a minimap.
+Since this modpack already has Xaero's minimap, you probably want to disable it.
+You can do this by hitting `m` ingame (the default keybinding), then clicking on the `minimap` option until it reads `disabled`.

 ## Installation